How to investigate an incident

 · Corrective Actions: Each root cause requires at least one “Corrective Action” action.

-· Select the “+ Add corrective action” button to add information such as the “Details” of the required action, who it is “Assigned to,” the “Due date,” and the “Status,” then press “Save.”
+· Select the “+ Add corrective action” button to add information such as the “Details” of the required action, who it is “Assigned to,” the “Due date,” and the “Status,” then click “Save.”

 · Distribution List: This is a list of the administrators who will receive a notification about the completed investigation.
 Administrators may be added or removed by selecting the “+ Add new person” button or clicking the “rubbish bin” icon.

-· External Notification Required (if applicable): A place to record if an external body/ third-party has been notified of the incident such as a governing body or insurer.
+· Were external organisations notified? (if applicable): A place to record if an external body/ third-party has been notified of the incident such as a regulator or insurer.

-· Immediate Corrective Actions: This section provides information and lists all Immediate Corrective Actions reported in the incident.
+· Immediate Corrective Actions (if applicable): This section provides information regarding all the Immediate Corrective Actions raised in the incident report.

-· Potential Risk of Incident: This will show the initial severity assessment from the reported incident, as part of the investigation you can revise and amend the risk level if required.
-Select the radio buttons or click on a coloured risk level rating cell.
+· Potential Risk of Incident: This will show the initial severity assessment from the reported incident.
+The investigator will need to review the initial assessment and choose the appropriate potential risk level.
+To select the revised risk level, click the radio buttons or a coloured risk level rating cell.

 1. When you are satisfied all responsible steps have been taken to: